jason137/gads_26/lec04/eda.md

 toward clustering that's not visible in the 5NS.

-Here's an example that shows the average monthly CO2 concentration at the Mauna Loa observatory in Hawaii from Jan 2000 to Aug 2015:
+Here's an example that shows the average monthly CO2 concentration at the Mauna Loa observatory in Hawaii from Jan 2000 to Aug 2015 (from `mauna_loa.tsv`):

     $ cat ../datasets/mauna_loa.tsv | cut -f4 | histo
     avg, transf = (none)